echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

 The rest of the fields are regarding the person who is going to be the admin of your account.
 It could be yourself: your first name, your last name, the username you will want to use, your email address, and the password you want to use to log into your account.

-<iframe width="100%" height="630" src="https://www.youtube.com/embed/wy0ECPHxG9o?si=DoYjr77wSJ3kcMS7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" height="630" src="https://www.youtube.com/embed/wy0ECPHxG9o?si=DoYjr77wSJ3kcMS7" title="Sign up and dive into your EchoBrain account" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Step 2: Unlock Your EchoBrain Toolkit